-On our drive today from Montreal back to the Toronto region, I read a few of these out loud to Giulia as she drove.
+On our drive today from Montreal back to the Toronto region, I read a few of these out loud to a friend as she drove.
 One we both enjoyed was Everyday Apophenia by David Pizarro, a Psychologist at Cornell University with the fab title of “Researcher in Moral Judgment”.
 Since it is short, I will include the full three paragraph essay– I find it a bit sad that the original articles lack any hypertext, maybe it is because Nicholas Carr is on board and he hates the distractions — but this is my blog not his, so I am adding some back in.

 The human brain is an amazing pattern-detecting machine.
 We possess a variety of mechanisms that allow us to uncover hidden relationships between objects, events, and people.
 Without these, the sea of data hitting our senses would surely appear random and chaotic.
 But when our pattern-detection systems misfire they tend to err in the direction of perceiving patterns where none actually exist.